 This step is important to get ready for the disinfection process, as it helps create a cleaner surface for the disinfectant to work effectively.

-Spot Testing and Application
+Spot Test and Apply

 Before you go ahead and disinfect the entire sofa, it’s a smart move to do a quick spot test on a small, hidden section—just to be on the safe side.